TUW-GEO/Equi7Grid/README.md

 [![pypi package](https://badge.fury.io/py/Equi7Grid.svg)](https://badge.fury.io/py/Equi7Grid)
 [![documentation](https://readthedocs.org/projects/equi7grid/badge/?version=latest)](https://equi7grid.readthedocs.io/)

 The **Equi7Grid** is a spatial reference system designed to handle efficiently the archiving, processing, and displaying of **high resolution raster image data**.
-It supports datacubes holding large volumes of satellite imagery, as it preserves geometric accuracy and **minimises data oversampling over global land surfaces** to a very low value of 2%.
+It supports geo-datacubes holding large volumes of satellite imagery, as it preserves geometric accuracy and **minimises data oversampling over global land surfaces** to a very low value of 3%.

 This package contains:
 - Geometries and projection-files defining the contentinal zones, projection parameters, base tilings, etc.
 - A python class for working with Equi7Grid: how to convert to, how to use the tiling system, how to identify coordinates, etc.

-A detailed documentation on the Equi7Grid definition is here at:
+A detailed documentation on the Equi7Grid definition is at

 `~/docs/doc_files/`